JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 ### Frontend

-- `Remix` will be used for the frontend.
+- `Remix` will be used for full-stack development.
 - `webtorrent` will be used for the P2P file-sharing functionality.
-- Google Cloud Platform will be used for deployment.
+- Google Cloud Platform is being used for deployment.

 ### Backend

+- `Remix` will be used for full-stack development.
+- `Redis` is used as a database.
-- Google Cloud Platform will be used for backend deployment.
+- Google Cloud Platform is being used for backend deployment.

 ### Libraries

-We independently developed the frontend using `Remix` and implemented functionality with the `webtorrent` npm package.
+We independently developed the frontend using `Remix` and implemented seeding/downloading functionality with help of `webtorrent` npm package.

 #### Library Comparison